muratk3n/thirdwave/en/README.md

 talk themselves, which is untrue.
 They do it to give the 24/7 commentariat something to latch onto.

 Hasish's beef is ideological.
 Ditto for McCain.

-These people care about ideology. **It is their job**.
+These people care deeply about ideology. **It is their job**.

 "Gov Hasish went on to speak at Dem Convention bcz he doesn't like Trump's style"